catdieval/user-workflow-and-user-stories/user-story-0.md

 - [ ] Create a "pages" folder and inside create a index.js file.

-- [ ] In the same folder create an empty "ListOfChartsPage.js" file.
+- [ ] In the same folder create a "ListOfChartsPage.js" file.

+- [ ] Create a "Component" folder.

+- [ ] In this folder create a Button folder.

+- [ ] In the Button folder create a Button.styled.js file.

+- [ ] Go to Button.Styled.js and make a default import of "styled" from "styled-components".

+- [ ] Write a StyledButton component which styles a button element using styled, with background-color set to "deepskyblue".

+- Make a named export of StyledButton.

-- [ ] Go to index.js, and make a named import of useRouter from "next/router".
+- [ ] In the "pages" folder go to index.js, and make a named import of useRouter from "next/router".

+- [ ] Make a named import of StyledButton from "../Component/Button/Button.styled".

 - [ ] Declare a "Homepage" function and export it by default.